Home / Brush-Footed (Nymphalidae) / Small Tortoiseshell (Aglais urticae)

 Quick Facts

-Distribution Throughout temperate Europe, Asia Minor, Central Asia, China, Nepal, Siberia, Mongolia, Korea, Japan, and the Himalayas in India (mostly in the Sikkim region)
+Distribution Found across temperate Europe, Asia Minor, Central Asia, China, Nepal, Siberia, Mongolia, Korea, Japan, and the Himalayan regions of India.

-Host plants Primarily feed on the common nettle leaves (Urtica dioica)
+Host Plants Primarily feeds on the common nettle (Urtica dioica).

 Did You Know?